 Space data and technologies enable the modern economy to function.
 It provides us with everyday essentials such as internet access and weather and location information.

-The Australian Space Agency will transform and grow a globally respected Australian space industry.
+The Australian Space Agency is transforming and growing a globally respected Australian space industry.

 This will lift the broader economy, inspire and improve the lives of Australians, and will be underpinned by strong international and

-Established in July 2018, the agency will be responsible for the development of Australia’s space industry, coordinating domestic activities, identifying opportunities and facilitating international space engagement.
+Established in July 2018, the agency is responsible for the development of Australia’s space industry, coordinating domestic activities, identifying opportunities and facilitating international space engagement.